wiredzenith/FallDetection/ProjectLog.md

 - [ ] configure ADXL345 for issuing interrupts on a free fall.

+- [ ] Host webpage online.

+- [ ] Add pipeline to bulld and diploy webpage online after commit to github

 #### Project introduction

 explanation of what my project is and my reason for choosing it.